philpw99/Stash_Helper/README.md

-## Notice: Stash Helper makes playing media directly in Windows easy, but it won't work for Quest 2 or other standalone VR headsets.
+## Notice: Stash Helper makes playing media directly in Windows easy, but it won't work for Quest 2 or other standalone VR headsets, neither does it work with Linux or MacOS media players.

 ### New Feature: Mid-Mouse-Button
 -----